Publishing Guide

 What This Guide Covers

-How the JCR 2026 impact factor is calculated, what Clarivate changed in the formula starting with the 2025 release, what the suppression list means for authors, how to interpret a shift in a journal's impact factor, and a practical approach to using the new data for journal selection without over-reading a single metric.
+How the newest impact factor in the JCR 2026 release is calculated, what Clarivate changed in the formula starting with the previous release, what suppression means for authors, how to interpret a shift, and how to use the current data without over-reading a single metric.

 The Journal Impact Factor formula has been stable for decades.
-The JCR 2026 impact factor for a given journal equals the number of citations received in 2025 to articles published in that journal in 2023 and 2024, divided by the total number of citable articles the journal published in those same two years.
-That ratio is the two-year impact factor you see listed in JCR.
+In the JCR 2026 release, the newest impact factor for a given journal equals citations received in 2025 to articles published in 2023 and 2024, divided by the number of citable articles published in those same two years.
+That is why the current release and citation-data year differ.

 What counts as a citable article is also defined by Clarivate, and the definition matters.
 Original research articles and reviews count.
 Editorials, letters, corrections, and other brief communications do not, in most cases, unless a journal chooses to designate them differently.
 The denominator is therefore smaller than the total article output of the journal.
 A journal that publishes a lot of editorials and correspondence is not penalized in the way you might expect from a naive reading of the formula.

-The 2026 release will also include CiteScore data from Scopus alongside the JCR data for journals indexed in both databases, as part of Clarivate's ongoing effort to give authors a richer picture than any single number provides.
-CiteScore uses a four-year window rather than two years and counts a broader document type set, so the two figures rarely match even for the same journal.
-If the numbers diverge sharply, it usually reflects either a recent citation surge (which the longer window smooths out) or a heavy proportion of non-citable documents.
+Researchers may compare JCR values with CiteScore separately for journals indexed in both Web of Science and Scopus.
+CiteScore uses a four-year window rather than two years and counts a broader document type set, so the figures rarely match even for the same journal.
+A sharp divergence can reflect a recent citation surge or a high proportion of document types treated differently by the two calculations.

 The Retracted-Citations Exclusion: A New Variable in the Numbers

-The most consequential change Clarivate introduced starting with the JCR 2025 release, and which continues in the 2026 data, is the exclusion of citations to and from retracted or withdrawn content from the JIF numerator.
-That means when a journal's impact factor is calculated for 2026, any citation chain that passes through a retracted paper is stripped out of the citation count used in the numerator.
+The most consequential change Clarivate introduced in the previous release, and which continues in JCR 2026, is the exclusion of citations to and from retracted or withdrawn content from the JIF numerator.
+For the newest impact factor, citation chains involving retracted papers are removed from the count used in the numerator.

 This sounds like a dramatic intervention, but the scale is more modest than the principle.
 In the 2024 JCR dataset, Clarivate found approximately 20,000 citations to or from retracted content out of a total of 4.6 million citations contributing to the JIF pool, roughly 0.4 percent.
 About 2,000 journals, or 10 percent of the JCR, had at least some citations affected.
 Of those, only around 1 percent saw a change in their actual JIF figure.
 For most journals, the practical effect is zero.

-The policy matters more for a specific subset of journals that publish in fields with elevated retraction rates or that have received large paper-mill submissions.
-A journal in certain areas of oncology, biomedicine, or basic molecular biology that published several papers now under retraction may see a slightly depressed 2026 impact factor relative to earlier years.
-This reflects cleaned data, not editorial decline.
-The important distinction is that retracted articles remain in the denominator.
-They still count against the journal in the citable-article count.
-The idea is to remove distorted citation credit while retaining accountability for having published problematic work in the first place.
+The policy matters more for journals in fields with elevated retraction rates or substantial paper-mill activity.
+A journal that published several papers now under retraction may show a lower newest impact factor than last year.
+This can reflect cleaned data rather than editorial decline.
+Retracted articles remain in the denominator, removing distorted citation credit while retaining accountability for having published problematic work.

 Why this change was made